Americans love pizza … especially around holidays. They are some of the busiest days for pizza restaurants!

 3. Think Veggies: Opt for a build your own pizza with veggies.
 My daughter and I chose spinach and onion.

 4. Think Lean: Avoid high fat meats such as pepperoni and sausage.
 Choose leaner options such chicken or Canadian bacon.
-You can also ask for the chef to use less cheese.
+You can also ask for less cheese.

 5. Think Slow: Make your meal last and eat slowly.
 Listen to your body and stop eating when you are satisfied.

 6. Think Water: Drink water instead of sugary beverages or alcohol when you are eating out.